-Out of all the activities undertaken by your agency since March 2018 to increase transparency and improve FOIA administration, please briefly describe here at least one success story that you would like to highlight as emblematic of your agency's efforts.
+Out of all the activities undertaken by your agency since March 2019 to increase transparency and improve FOIA administration, please briefly describe here at least one success story that you would like to highlight as emblematic of your agency's efforts.
 The success story can come from any one of the five key areas.
 As noted above, OIP will highlight these agency success stories during Sunshine Week.
 To facilitate this process, all agencies should use bullets to describe their success story and limit their text to a half page.
 The success story is designed to be a quick summary of key achievements.
 A complete description of all your efforts will be contained in the body of your Chief FOIA Officer Report.

-- NEH processed 93 percent of its requests within the 20-day statutory timeframe. - NEH did not have any backlogged requests at the end of FY 2018. - NEH expects that 100 percent of its personnel with FOIA responsibilities will receive substantive FOIA training within the reporting period. - NEH revised one of its FOIA processing procedures so as to eliminate an unnecessary administrative step and enable NEH to respond to requestors more quickly and efficiently.
+- Even with the 35-day partial government shutdown, NEH processed 85 percent of its FY 2019 requests within the 20-day statutory timeframe. - NEH did not have any backlogged requests at the end of FY 2019. - NEH expects that 100 percent of its personnel with FOIA responsibilities will receive substantive FOIA training within the reporting period.